mvv1790/Plant-B/README.md

 Navigation bar - top left corner contains the name of the site, top right contains navigation links.
 The links will take a user to a desired separate tab of the site.
-Alternatively, all of the site's content can be browsed through home page by simply scrolling down.